ClickHouse/ClickHouse/docs/en/query_language/functions/encoding_functions.md

 **Returned value**

-- UTF-8 string consisting of the characters given by the code values of corresponding argument.
+- a string of given bytes.

 Type: `String`.